marcodeangelis/marcodeangelis/README.md

 🔭 I am currently working on a Python library for uncertainty quantification for bounded and unbounded random variables.

-💬 Ask me about: diagnostic uncertainty, error propagation, senstivity analysis, interval arithmetic, Bayesian networks, reliability analysis.
+💬 Ask me about: diagnostic uncertainty, error propagation, senstivity analysis, interval arithmetic, belief networks, reliability analysis.

 🎓 I hold a PhD from University of Liverpool in engineering.